 If you live in a low tax country - such as Hong Kong, Dubai or Singapore - you may owe US tax.
-To avoid penalties and interest, make estimated payments based upon a tax projection - We provide this service to our clients.
+To avoid penalties and interest, make estimated payments based upon a tax projection.

 Tax filing due date for non-personal returns: